terilenard/dias-hackathon-testbed1/docs/source/dependencies.rst

     sudo make install

 Compared to a physical TPM, which is exposed as a linux device, the virtual TPM exposes socket which allows similar interactions with it.
-Next, we must configure the TPM resource manager (tpm2-abrmd) to connect to the port opened by the tpm_server, and not to the default */dev/tpm0* device.
+If you want to use the virtual TPM, then you must configure the TPM resource manager (tpm2-abrmd) to connect to the port opened by the virtual TPM, and not to the default */dev/tpm0* device.
 This requires some changes on the tpm2-abrmd service unit.

 If you followed a similar configuration with the one in this guide, the service file should be located in */usr/local/lib/systemd/system/tpm2-abrmd.service*.